Chi-Square Distribution Table (Χ²) – With Example to Download

 Critical value

-The critical values in a chi-square distribution table are at the junctions of rows and columns for a given significance level and the corresponding degrees of freedom.
+The critical values in a chi-square distribution table are at the intersections of rows and columns for a given significance level and the corresponding degrees of freedom.
 They are threshold values used in testing hypotheses to determine whether to reject a null hypothesis.

 If your test statistic is higher than the critical value in the chi-square table, you can disapprove the null hypothesis and vice versa.